Fire-Hearted

 Fire-Hearted is the third studio album by metal musician Elias Viljanen as solo artist.
 The album features Marko Hietala (ex-Nightwish, ex-Tarot, ex-Northern Kings) and Tony Kakko (Sonata Arctica, ex-Northern Kings) on vocals.
 Also contributing is Jari Kainulainen (Evergrey, Ex-Stratovarius) on bass, Henrik Klingenberg (Sonata Arctica) on keyboards and Mikko Sirén (Apocalyptica) on drums.
 The album was out in June 2009.
-The song "Last Breath of Love" with Marko on vocals can be heard on Elias' Myspace together with the title-track.
+The song "Last Breath of Love" with Hietala on vocals can be heard on Viljanen's Myspace together with the title-track.